 Case in point is an enterprise software GIC with a significant presence of engineering, but no business heads or customers based out of India.
 Co-locating product management with engineering helped ease the process of communicating customer requirements, in turn decreasing turnaround times and leading to improved CSAT scores.
 Simultaneously, the engineering team was able to understand their contribution to the product’s growth charter.
 This insight became a valuable source of ideas for product innovation for the engineering team.

 A large enterprise software GIC utilized this positioning to develop a unique approach to innovation.
 They have created disruption pods – small, temporary teams to oversee rapid product development.
 With a product manager at the helm, each pod is given a period of two months to explore and prototype new solutions.
 Despite being a fledgling initiative, it has yielded two additions to the product roadmap in a year.
-Engineering teams in the GIC have added a product manager’s capabilities of technical know-how, user empathy, and business accountability to their repertoire, thereby empowering their ability to innovate.
+Engineering teams in the Global In-House Center have added a product manager’s capabilities of technical know-how, user empathy, and business accountability to their repertoire, thereby empowering their ability to innovate.

 The global market has grown by leaps and bounds over the last decade.
 Within this, the Asian market has grown faster than the others and accounts for 40% of the global economy today.
 Rapid evolution and distinct consumption patterns, a growing consumer base, and a strong development ecosystem, present a unique opportunity for MNCs to create a platform for developing global products from the East.